codacy/docs/docs/related-tools/tool-developer-guide-using-scala.md

 //...
 ```

 As a final note, you may write the code to run the tool in any way you want.
-Simply return the results from the external tool at the end of the **apply** method, and our code will take care of the rest.
+As long as you return the results from the external tool at the end of the **apply** method, our code will take care of the rest.

 If you have any questions about the template please contact us at <mailto:support@codacy.com>.